QkThings/qkprogram/README.md

 	make TARGET=<targetname>
 	make upload PORT=<portname>

-See 'build/target' folder to get the available targets.
+See _build/target_ folder to get the available targets.

+#### Example:
+	make clean
+	make TARGET=arduino
+	make upload PORT=COM1

+## TODO

+* arduino port is still not complete (some issues with the timer ISR)
-**Note**: currently, the makefiles are tested only on Windows.
-Linux may require some minor changes.
+* currently the makefiles are tested only on windows, linux may require some changes
+* specify a test in the makefile (e.g. TEST=test/main.c), otherwise a static library is created